-Trypanosomiasis, Human African (sleeping sickness)
+Trypanosomiasis, human African (sleeping sickness)

-- Sleeping sickness occurs only in 36 sub-Saharan Africa countries where there are tsetse flies that transmit the disease.
+- Sleeping sickness occurs in 36 sub-Saharan Africa countries where there are tsetse flies that transmit the disease.

 - The people most exposed to the tsetse fly and therefore the disease live in rural areas and depend on agriculture, fishing, animal husbandry or hunting.

 - Human African trypanosomiasis takes 2 forms, depending on the parasite involved: Trypanosoma brucei gambiense accounts for more than 98% of reported cases.

 - Sustained control efforts have reduced the number of new cases.
 In 2009 the number reported dropped below 10 000 for the first time in 50 years, and in 2015 there were 2804 cases recorded.

 - Diagnosis and treatment of the disease is complex and requires specifically skilled staff.